ZeusWPI/OBUS/pcb/README.md

 save pins.
 If you want to connect the INT pin to pin D2 on the Arduino, you can bridge the jumper on the top right of the board with some solder.

-## Getting this board manufactured

-I order to get this board manufactured cheaper, we panelized it (by putting two OBUS PCBs per ordered "board").
-If you want to manufacture this board, there's a file `panel/can_arduino_mini_pcb_panel/fabricate/handin.zip` containing all the
-Gerber files needed for production.
-If you modify the original PCB, you can generate the panel with `panel/build.sh`, then use KiCAD to plot the Gerber files.

 ### Component list per board

 - 2 1x15 2.54mm pin sockets, we recommend 4 sockets so you can socket the Arduino as well